IT - Computer Support Specialist

 Program Code 10-154-3

 Computer support specialists install equipment, assist computer users with technology or software issues, troubleshoot when technical or application problems arise, and serve as a resource for end users.
 Gain skills in problem-solving, team building, service management and interpersonal communication.
-Become proficient at installing and updating computer hardware, and working with software and networks.
+Become proficient at installing and updating computer software, and working with hardware and networks.

 How Long It Will Take